unconst/BitTensor/README.md

 <img src="assets/NN.jpeg" width="600" />

 Client nodes communicate upstream to servers and, while training their local objective function, produce attribution values, which are numerical evaluations of each connection.
-The manner in which these attributions are calculatef is arbitrary (for instance, by calculating Fishers Information Metric), but the result is a directed weighted graph (DWG) structure.
+The manner in which these attributions are calculated is arbitrary (for instance, by calculating Fishers Information Metric).
+In total, aggregated attributions from the entire network describe a directed weighted graph (DWG) structure.
 (Below)

 <img src="assets/weboftrust.jpg" width="600" />

-The DWG is updated discretely through emit transactions, and are conglomerated on the EOS blockchain.
-In total, we are able to calculate a further attribution scores, between the network and each node, which reflects each node's global ranking.
+The DWG is updated discretely through emission transactions, and are conglomerated on the EOS blockchain.
+We are calculate an attribution score between the network and each node reflecting each node's global attribution.

-Our Token emission scheme is designed around these global rankings so that newly minted tokens are distributed in proportion to each node's value in the metagraph.
+New tokens are distributed in proportion to each node's attributuon within the metagraph.
 The emission calculation in python-numpy format is seen bellow:

 ```
 def bittensor_emission_simulation():